arthurattwell/istoleyourmusic/README.md

 istoleyourmusic
 ===============

-Proof of concept for a pirated-music-charity-pledge site
+Proof of concept for a pirated-music-charity-pledge site.
+Published at http://istoleyourmusic.com